 The inaugural Trans-Tasman 3MT was held at UQ in 2010 with 33 universities participating.
 In 2011, 43 universities were represented in the Trans-Tasman 3MT that was hosted by The University of Western Australia.
 Today students from the United States, the United Kingdom, Canada, and Hong Kong take part in their own regional events.

 The University of Calgary held the first UCalgary3MT competition in 2013 with 44 participants from 14 departments.
-The following year participation went up with 61 graduate students participating in 5 heats.
+Participation and engagement has grown each year.

-The University of Calgary hosted the first Western Canada 3MT competition on May 2, 2014.
+The University of Calgary hosted the first Western Canada 3MT competition* on May 2, 2014.
 Many people came out or tuned-in to the live feed to watch the first Western Canada 3MT competition, where the top 3MT winners from the West competed against each other for a chance at participating in the first Canadian National competition at the end of May.
-A big congratulations to all the participants for their engaging talks, with big congrats going out to the three participants who represented Western Canada at the first ever virtual event hosted by the Canadian Association for Graduate Studies (CAGS).
+The top finalists advanced to the first-ever Canadian National 3MT, hosted by Canadian Association for Graduate Studies (CAGS).

 Four University of Calgary 3MT winners have gone on to Canadian Nationals, including Elizabeth Watt (2015), Aprami Jaggi (2017), Chidera Nwaroh (2018) and Laura Rios Carreno (2019).
 Both Elizabeth Watt and Chidera Nwaroh won Canadian Nationals, while Laura Rios Carreno won the People's Choice award at nationals.